 - What makes your business unique within the marketplace?

-Your company didn’t just decide it needed to rebrand or build a new website out of the blue.
+Your company doesn’t just decide to rebrand or build a website at random, there’s always a driving factor

-Perhaps your website isn’t mobile friendly, or the brand has moved in a new direction, and your identity needs updated to reflect that.
+Perhaps your website isn’t mobile friendly, or the brand has moved in a new direction and your identity needs updated to reflect that.

-Then, get clear on your goals.
+Then get clear on your goals.

 Your goal for a branding project, could simply be something like:

 “We need a new brand identity to help us stand out from the noise.
 The market place we operate in is crowded.
 Therefore, differentiation matters.
 Our space is saturated with boring brands, we want to make a difference with the way we look.”

 The goal here is differentiation.
 Simple enough.